-Conowa -- Some three or four Sundays ago Bro.
-Houchins delivered an address on "Dancing and its dangers," which created a great stir and gave rise to a good deal of criticism.
-A letter also appeared in the local paper criticising the address; thereupon we decided to hire the largest hall in the town in order to the Bro.
-H. an opportunity of replying.
-This was tarried into effect last Sunday night, between 600 and No people being present at the meeting.
+Conowa.-Some three or four Sundays ago Bro, Houchias delivered an address on "Dancing and its degran," which created a great stir and gave rise to be local paper criticising.
+A letter also appeared in decided to hire the largest hall in the town in order to tarifed in the town in order to tarifed into effect last Sunday night, between 600 and was in the feet, making some very telling as well as people being present at the meeting.
 Bro.
-H. was in fine form, making some very telling as well as trains points, and completely upsetting all the ar-Conents contained in the criticism.
-A splendid im-Prosice was created and we expect a large sudience best Sanday evening at the Tabernacie to hear an Company evening at the Tapernace to "Gambling, and things that encourage it," brolving railing at church bassars, which is largely immersed at Downside yesterday by Bro, I. Rapley, in the presence of some 50 people.
+H. was in the form, making some very telling as well as peace to contained in the criticism.
+A splendid imment sontained in the criticism.
+A splendid imment sontained in the criticism.
+A splendid imment some "Gambling, and things that encourage it," are selet grading at the Tabernacie to bear an bending rading at church baranars, which is largely with beld on west night.
+The young sister was E. J. WATERS.

+Immersed at Downside yesterday by Bro.
+I. Rapley in the presence of some 50 people.